Table of Contents

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

 Growing up, I never had a salmon burger.
-If we would have, it would not have been easy to find salmon to use.
+If we had, it would not have been easy to find salmon to use.
 Most likely, it would have been a salmon patty made from canned salmon.
-In contrast, this is a fresh salmon burger and the result is surprisingly meaty and easy.
+In contrast, this is a fresh salmon burger, and the result is surprisingly meaty and easy.

-Iowa does not offer truly fresh salmon, but grocery stores do have readily available good-quality frozen salmon, and that works perfectly.
-I find the frozen variety provides the same level of satisfaction that a beef burger would, but have the added bonus of healthy omega fats.
+Iowa does not offer truly fresh salmon, but grocery stores do have readily available, good-quality frozen salmon, and that works perfectly.
+I find the frozen variety provides the same level of satisfaction that a beef burger would, but has the added bonus of healthy omega fats.

 In this recipe, the flavor of rich salmon is finished with a quick dill aioli.
 This recipe will surprise you.
 It’s a salmon burger made without a grill but with all the flavor!